kvalle/sml-testing/README.md

 SML Testing
 ===========

-Simple library for testing SML code.
+Simple framework for testing SML code.
-The library basically provide some `assert` functions, and some `formatters` used in these to provide the needed output should an assert fail.
+The framework basically provide some `assert` functions, and some `formatters` used in these to provide the needed output should an assert fail.

 ### Usage